Dallas Lawyers Handling Disputes Over A Last Will & Testament

 Depending upon where you live within the State of Texas, a will challenge may be filed in one of several Courts.
 In some counties, for instance, a statutory Probate Court may hear the case.
 In others, a County Court or District Court may have jurisdiction over the matters.
-Depending on the county you live in, you may also have a choice of which type of judge hears your case.
-It is critical that you hire an attorney who understands the process in such matters so that your interests remain protected.
+Depending on the county you live in, you may also have a choice of which type of Judge hears your case.
+It is critical, therefore, that you hire an attorney who understands the process in such matters so that your interests remain protected.

 Our Dallas attorneys will aggressively protect your interests when it comes time to disputing a last will and testament.
 At your initial consultation we will analyze the facts of your case and determine what basis you may have for initiating a will dispute.
-Once retained, we will carefully evaluate your case and the facts and file suit in the appropriate Court to begin the process.
-We will use discovery (the process by which information is gained from the other side) to establish facts relating to the reasons the will is being disputed (capacity, duress, undue influence, etc.).
-We will stay in contact with you throughout the process and will be there to answer your questions.
+Once retained, we will carefully evaluate the facts of your case and file suit in the appropriate Court to begin the process.
+We will use discovery (the process by which information is gained from the other side) to establish facts relating to the reasons the will is being disputed (capacity, duress, undue influence, etc.) We will stay in contact with you throughout the process and will be there to answer your questions.
 We will ensure that you are prepared for trial and will provide zealous representation.
-Do not risk your situation to a lesser experienced lawyer.
-Contact our office today.
+Do not risk your situation to a less experienced lawyer.

 Experienced Dallas lawyers providing quality representation to those disputing a will

 Our attorneys have the experience and knowledge to handle Texas will dispute cases.
 Price L. Johnson is both an experienced litigator and a CPA who puts his skills to full use.
-Our lawyers engage in a collaborative approach in all of their cases in order to ensure that no stone goes unturned in our efforts to protect your rights.
-We are a results oriented firm which strongly believes in focusing on the law so that you may focus on your future.
+Our lawyers engage in a collaborative approach in every case so that no stone goes unturned in our efforts to protect your rights.
 We make probate our business so that you can focus on the more important business at hand – moving your life forward.
 Contact us online or by telephone today to schedule a consultation with a lawyer.